AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/index.md

 ### Docker

-> _Documentation coming soon!_
+- The OpenScPCA project uses Docker images to create reproducible analysis modules.

-- The OpenScPCA project uses Docker containers to create reproducible analysis modules.
+- For initial setup information, see the [Docker installation instructions](../technical-setup/environment-setup/install-docker.md).
-- This section explains how to use Docker as an OpenScPCA contributor.
+- If you are creating your own Docker images for an analysis module, see our [Docker image guidelines](docker/docker-images.md).

 ### [Additional project tools](./general-tools/index.md)